Virtualization: Full virtualization

 Full virtualization employs techniques that pools physical computer resources into one or more instances; each running a virtual environment where any software or operating system capable of execution on the raw hardware can be run in the virtual machine.
 Two common full virtualization techniques are typically used: (a) binary translation and (b) hardware-assisted full virtualization.
 Binary translation automatically modifies the software on-the-fly to replace instructions that "pierce the virtual machine" with a different, virtual machine safe sequence of instructions.
 Hardware-assisted virtualization allows guest operating systems to be run in isolation with virtually no modification to the (guest) operating system.

 Full virtualization requires that every salient feature of the hardware be reflected into one of several virtual machines – including the full instruction set, input/output operations, interrupts, memory access, and whatever other elements are used by the software that runs on the bare machine, and that is intended to run in a virtual machine.

 This approach was pioneered in 1966 with the IBM CP-40 and CP-67, predecessors of the VM family.

 Binary translation

-In binary translation, instructions are translated to match the emulated hardware architecture, if the virtual machine implements a different instruction set architecture from that of the hardware on which the virtual machine is being run, or to allow the hypervisor to catch hardware references that it must emulate, if the virtual machine implements the same instruction set architecture as the hardware on which the virtual machine is being run.
-The hypervisor, in this case, translates (if emulating a different instruction set architecture) instructions, or replaces (if emulating the host architecture) some OS instructions with safer equivalents, during runtime.
-On the other hand, in hardware-assisted virtualization, the hypervisor configures the CPU to use the hardware's virtualization mechanism.
-Furthermore, a hypervisor is not the same as an emulator; both are computer programs that imitate hardware, but their domain of use in language differs.
+Some hypervisors perform binary translation between guest and host, either between differing instruction set architectures or between a guest and host using the same instruction set.
+The hypervisor may be designed to interpret a guest's machine code directly or generate machine code for the host's architecture in a form of dynamic binary translation.

+Most common hypervisors, including ones that use hardware to assist virtualization, perform binary translation of some instructions relating to hardware access.
+In such a case, the hypervisor will trap the instruction and perform the functions to emulate the required devices.
+Hypervisors that perform binary translation may also be designed to substitute instructions within the guest context to aid security or performance.